panyan7/music-lstm-rbm/README.md

 This repository contains our final project for CMU's [10-701 Introduction to Machine Learning](https://www.cs.cmu.edu/~epxing/Class/10701-20/).
 We implemented the LSTM-RBM model in PyTorch for chord pitch generation and additional LSTM layer for chord duration generation.

+*Note: We are still wrapping up the final code.
+The full features are not supported yet.*

 ## Instructions

 ### Training